CalPolyBlockchain/synth-node-hackathon/README.md

 # Welcome to SYNTH

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrappedd with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts